 The thing is, the majority of Muslims I met are casual, free spirited and open minded people who embrace and acknowledge the differences yet embracing everyone.
 It’s the fringes of the majority, those supremacists like UMNO and PERKASA who dictate and sway public sentiment (using Utusan Malaysia).
 But non Muslims associate these over zealousness with all Muslims.
 As usual, politicising everything is the order of the day.

 Let me set things straight.
 Being Muslim does not mean you are Malay.
 Religion and race is intertwined, but not mutually exclusive.
 If you think only radical Muslims wants to erode all cultures un-Islamic (allegedly) like wayang kulit, look at some of the Christian evangelists.
-No offence to our Christians brothers, but these ideas of burning traditional artifacts, fabrics and crafts just because it seems to promote idolatry and spirit worship is ridiculous.
+These ideas of burning traditional artifacts, fabrics and crafts just because it seems to promote idolatry and spirit worship is ridiculous.
 Just because the Pua Kumbu sometimes have human motifs on them doesn’t mean we worship it.
 I once knew someone (a Christian) who, upon his death, had his house purged of all traditional crafts and tapestries because it had evil spirits in them by these charismatic religious.

 There is nothing wrong with retaining your identity as a Dayak if you embrace Islam.
 The Muslim Chinese still call themselves Chinese, not Malay.
 And by the way, the whole Abdullah and bin/binti you apparently must insert into your name once you convert?
 Nonsense.
 There is no provision in Islam that says you must.
 My father still maintains his Dayak name, without a bin or Abdullah.
 Why do you need an Arabic name?
 Are you an Arab?